AzzedineNed/BART-Large-CNN-LLM-FastAPI-TextSummarizer-Deploy/README.md

   "status": "ready"
 }
 ```
-*This project demonstrates the deployment of a text summarization service using the BART model, FastAPI, and Docker.
+This project demonstrates the deployment of a text summarization service using the BART model, FastAPI, and Docker.
 With a simple frontend for user interaction and GPU acceleration for efficient processing, it provides a scalable solution for text summarization.

-Feel free to explore, modify, and contribute to improve its functionality! 🚀*
+Feel free to explore, modify, and contribute to improve its functionality!

 **Let me know if this works!**